018 – The gender of Russian nouns

 There are also some exceptions.
 For example, the words below are masculine despite their endings:

-Now you know how to determine the gender of Russian nouns.
+Now you know how to determine the gender in Russian.
 Practice all these words with the audio recording.